Ketchikan - Shelter Cove Road

 Project Background

 The Department of Transportation and Public Facilities (DOT&PF) began a preliminary reconnaissance study in the spring of 2007 that examined the proposal to expand road access in the Ketchikan area between Shelter Cove on Carroll Inlet and Lake Harriet Hunt.
 In November 2008, statewide Alaska voters approved a Transportation General Obligation (GO) Bond that included $10 million for the construction of a 14‘ single lane rock and gravel road between Lake Harriet Hunt and Shelter Cove, connecting these two road systems on Revilla Island.
-Typical Sections Drawing
+A Reconnaissance Report considered four main alternative routes and recommended proceeding with the “Low-Low” route.
+DOT&PF has now obtained ROW obtained for existing roads between Revilla Road and Leask Cove.
+Preliminary design has been completed for a section of new road between Leask Cove and Shelter Cove Road, and the environmental review of the proposed alignment is now under way.

 Project Purpose and Need

-The proposed project’s preliminary purpose is to provide vehicle access to Shelter Cove and the public and private lands in between Lake Harriet Hunt and Shelter Cove.
-This would increase the public’s opportunities for recreation, subsistence hunting and gathering, tourism, and economic development consistent with the public land use plans and policies.
+The proposed project’s purposeis to provide a public surface transportation link that would extend the existing Ketchikan road system to the Shelter Cove road system.
+This would have the benefit of increasing the public’s opportunities for recreation, subsistence hunting and gathering, tourism, and economic development consistent with the public land use plans and policies.
 Road access to public lands is limited in the Ketchikan area.
-The results of a household survey recently conducted in Ketchikan identified an unmet need for access to recreational and subsistence-related activities in the lands surrounding the proposed Shelter Cove road.
+The results of a household survey conducted in Ketchikan during project reconnaissance identified an unmet need for access to recreational and subsistence-related activities in the lands surrounding the proposed Shelter Cove road.
 In the 2004 Southeast Alaska Transportation Plan (SATP), DOT&PF identified a possible link between Southeast Alaska and the Canadian highway system at the Cassiar Highway.
 That proposed link included a Revillagigedo Highway, a portion of which is between Lake Harriet Hunt and Shelter Cove.
 That plan is being updated, but the 2004 version is still the approved transportation plan for Southeast Alaska.

 Project Status